 Fred Holcomb, Washington.
 Fred graduated from Davidson College with honors and was nice enough to share his research project on Dwell Time with BestHorsePractices.
 Since graduation, he has gone to farrier school and is currently interning with an equine veterinarian as well as a horse trainer.

 Maddy Butcher, Colorado.
-Maddy runs Cayuse Crest Communications, a family of five websites.
+Maddy runs Cayuse Communications, a family of six websites.
 She’s a former free-lancer for the Boston Globe and Wall St. Journal with a passion for learning and sharing knowledge with others for the betterment of horse lives.